-The concept here is pretty simple, and the clue’s in the name.
-The idea is that diners are sent on a nostalgic ‘trail’ through the country’s diverse culinary history, with key Chinese, Malay and Indian influences all being represented by the food available.
-Unlike some hawker centres in Singapore which offer burgers alongside sushi, the Singapore Food Trail doesn’t go too overboard, allowing the island’s favourite dishes to take centre stage.
+The concept here is that diners are treated to the country’s diverse culinary history, with key Chinese, Malay and Indian influences all being represented by the food available.
+Unlike some hawker centres in Singapore which offer burgers alongside sushi, the Singapore Food Treats doesn’t go too overboard, allowing the island’s favourite dishes to take centre stage.

 - Singapore Zoo Admission with Roundtrip Transfer

 - Singapore Zoo & River Safari with Transfer

 - Adventure Cove Waterpark™ 1-Day Pass with Hotel Pickup

 - Jungle Breakfast with Orangutans at Singapore Zoo